 Description of the Award

-A University of Arizona/NASA Space Grant Graduate Fellowship will include:
+A UArizona/NASA Space Grant Graduate Fellowship includes:

 - both in- and out-of-state tuition and registration fee waivers;

 - travel funds to attend professional meetings ($750/year); and

-- student health insurance
+- University of Arizona premium student health insurance.

-Though totals vary based on individual circumstances, the approximate value of awards made for the 2014-15 academic years is $29,868 - $46,850 (depending on residency).
+Though totals vary based on individual circumstances, the approximate value of awards made for the 2019-20 academic year was $29,868 - $51,837 (depending on state residency).

-Successful applicants tend to establish a relationship with an organization or institution (i.e. a school, museum, park/forest, or an existing educational program) as they develop their outreach project proposal.
-It is essential that applicants identify an "educational outreach advisor" representing this organization or program who will provide an initial letter of support that indicates their willingness to cooperate with the applicant's proposal and help in evaluating the project during the fellowship period.
+In keeping with National Space Grant College and Fellowship Program goals, Space Grant Fellows will develop a project that promotes the understanding of space-related research to the public.
+View our alumni database to learn more about our past funded projects.
+Overall, successful applicants tend to establish a relationship with an organization or institution (i.e. a school, museum, park/forest, or an existing educational program) as they develop their outreach project proposal.
+It is essential that applicants identify an "educational outreach advisor" representing this organization or program who will provide an initial letter of support.
+Educational outreach advisors should act as sources of support, and letters should indicate their willingness to cooperate with the applicant's proposal and help in evaluating the project during the fellowship period.

 Application and Selection Process